stenzek/duckstation/.github/ISSUE_TEMPLATE/bug_report.md

 **Description of the issue / bug**
 [Describe what you are seeing and/or hearing during gameplay]

+**Controller Troubleshoot Report**
+1. Have you installed any drivers or wrappers on your system, or do you have any programs like Steam open?
+2. Which controller backend are you using in general settings

 **Steps to reproduce**
 [Try to provide as much detail as possible to reproduce the issue]